seng438-winter-2023/seng438-a3-fbcharles747/seng438-a3-team_number.md

 | 4    | msg            |          |

-- DU-pairs
+- DU-pairs:
 There are actually no DU pairs because it always executes the same path (regardless of the upper, lower values).

-- DU-pair coverage
+- DU-pair coverage:
 There are no decisions that need to be made in this method (or conditions) so there are actually no alternative paths so no coverage considerations (it will always execute/follow the same path).
 We probably should have chosen a different method for this in hindsight.

 # 3 A detailed description of the testing strategy for the new unit test